 Led by Mayor Tommy Battle and the City’s Parks & Recreation Department, Healthy Huntsville is sponsored by the following non-profit organizations: City of Huntsville, Huntsville Hospital, Huntsville City Schools, HudsonAlpha, and the Huntsville-Madison County Health Department.
 These organizations are working with the community to offer FREE programs throughout the year to help educate our citizens on wellness and good physical health.

 Join the thousands of Huntsville residents who are looking to improve their health through fitness and nutrition!
 Our goal is to: “Reduce obesity by promoting healthy eating and active lifestyles.”

 WHY HEALTHY HUNTSVILLE?

-Alabama has the sixth highest adult obesity rate in the nation, and the sixteenth highest obesity rate for youth ages 10 to 17.
-Alabama’s adult obesity rate is currently 36.2%, up from 22.6% in 2000 and from 11.2% in 1990, according to Alabama Public Health.
+Alabama has the seventh highest adult obesity rate in the nation for adults.
+The obesity rate for high school students is 17.2%.
+Alabama’s adult obesity rate is currently 36.1%, up from 22.6% in 2000 and from 11.2% in 1990, according to the Alabama Department of Public Health.
+However, adult obesity is about the same as in 2018.
 Obesity has reached epidemic proportions in Alabama, and Healthy Huntsville wants to lead the change.